Seyi Tinubu: "Dis is suspicious," VDM reacts to 1 million Bible giveaway

-VeryDarkMan Questions Motive Behind Seyi Tinubu’s 40th Birthday 1 Million Bible Giveaway
+VeryDarkMan Questions Motive Behind Seyi Tinubu’s 40th B'Day 1 Million Bible Giveaway: "Not Good"

 - The social media critic also reacted to the report about distributing one million Bibles across Nigeria in honour of Seyi Tinubu